 Seasonal produce is used to provide high-quality Italian cuisine and paired with coffee as a result of their alliance with Little Marionette coffee and a versatile cocktail and wine list, every element of your experience at Restaurant Leo is carefully thought out to make you want to keep going back for more.

 Head over the Harbour Bridge and and dine at one of the Best Restaurants in North Sydney

 Location: 412-414 Crown Street, Surry Hills, NSW 2010 Ph: (02) 9331 4800

 At the heart and soul of this hotel lies the Dolphin Dining Room, a casual dining space that focuses on provenance-driven Italo-Australian food and an extensive wine list of over 100 local and international wines with a natural wine focus.

-The space consists of an open kitchen with a wood-fired pizza oven that was designed by architect, George Livissianis and the walls are covered with pieces by Beni Single and floral sculptures by Tracey Deep.
+The space consists of an open kitchen with a wood-fired pizza oven designed by architect, George Livissianis.
+The walls are covered with pieces by Beni Single and floral sculptures by Tracey Deep.

 For good food, good music, good times, and good wine, Alberto’s Lounge has it all.
 An Italian restaurant and bar, the lounge pays respect to both the Italy of Lygon Street, as well as the streets of Rome.

 An Italian sibling of the French bistro, Hubert, Alberto’s Lounge is the place to load your table with rich dishes of freshly prepared gnocchi, tripe, and expensive wine.